noviscient/Factsheet-Wiki/README.md

 Measures the impact of investing in undervalued assets relative to their book value
 4. Size:
 This factor captures the performance difference between small-cap and large-cap stocks, with a focus on smaller companies

-These factors are important to gain insights into the underlying drivers of risk and return in their portfolios.
+The percentages in the graph represent the strength of the relationship between the returns of the strategy/product and the factor.

 ![image](https://github.com/noviscient/Factsheet-Wiki/assets/114644478/0b02f49d-bc0e-4e39-995a-e0af308efd5a)

 **Factsheet Location:**  Page 3, At the top left of the page